 - 1 teaspoon kosher salt

 - 2-3 cups pineapple fresh, frozen or canned

 - Meatballs.
 Preheat your oven at 425 dergee Fahrenheit.
 In a bowl, combine all the meatball ingredients using your clean hand or spatula mix trhoughly until everything is well incorporated.
 Use a cookie scooper or spoon and grab 1-1 ½ tablespoon and form into a ball and transfer into a baking rack lined with aluminum foil or silicone baking mat.
 Bake in the oven for 20-25 minutes.

 - Sauce.
 Heat 2 tablespoons of cooking oil in a saute pan over medium heat.
 Saute garlic and onion until soft and aromatic.
 Add brown sugar, ketchup, soy sauce, vinegar, and cornstarch dissolved with water.
 Stir and bring it to a boil to thicken about 2-5 minutes.

 - Toss in meatballs and pineapple and simmer for 2-5 minutes.
 Serve and enjoy.

-You can double up the recipe and meal prep for the whole week or just to have more leftovers.
-The meatballs double it’s flavorful the next day since it is marinating longer with the sauce.
+- You can double up the recipe and meal prep for the whole week or just to have more leftovers.
+The meatballs double its flavorful the next day since it is soaking all the flavors of the sauce.